Providing the network for natural gas-free, circular, healthy new housing requirements and lowering costs.

 Finally, residents are becoming more and more articulate, their housing needs are becoming increasingly diverse and are changing faster then ever.

-The approach to decision of the resident and changing legislation
+Into decision making of the resident and improving legislation

 As a property developer, you determine together with investors and future owners (such as housing corporations and private owners and in coordination with the municipality), what buildings and houses will look like.
 Residents usually have little say – they do not have a choice or they are informed very late.
 But that is changing.